miptleha/cs-xsd-class-generator/README.md

 Console application that converts xsd to cs classes.

 Generated classes have methods to serialize/deserialize to xml.

+Generated classes have methods to initialize object from db.

-Also generates methods for [Database generator](https://github.com/miptleha/cs-query-generator).
+Generates methods for [Database generator](https://github.com/miptleha/cs-query-generator).
+This generator used for generation sql scripts for create and insert and cs-code for insert.

 ## How to use
 -   put your xsd schemas to bin\Debug folder (in root or in subfolder)